pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ax2.legend(handles=[red_patch, blue_patch]);
 ```

-Note how the tails of each group in the histogram plots do not overlap well.
+Note how the tails of each group in the histogram plots do not overlap well and we have some extreme propensity scores.
 This suggests that the propensity scores might not be well fitted to achieve good balancing properties.

 +++